sighupio/fury-kubernetes-monitoring/katalog/prometheus-operator/README.md

   Operator to deploy AlertManager instances.

-Operator takes care of Prometheus deployment and monitors Services as illustrated in this image from Prometheus Operator repo:
+Operator takes care of Prometheus deployment and monitors Services as illustrated in this image from Prometheus Operator repository:

 ![operator
 architecture](https://coreos.com/sites/default/files/inline-images/p1.png)